ChildsplayOSU/bogl/Tutorials/CoinFlip.md

 The pieces of information we need to create our own type are:

 * The name we want to call our type
-* The possible values that a variable of our type can hold
+* The possible values of our type

 To define a type, we must first use the keyword `type` in our program, followed by the desired name for our type.
 It is required by the language that the first letter of this name is capitalized.
 We will then define what the possible values are for this type using the `=` operator, followed then by a list of the possible values, seperated by commas, and contained within `{}` brackets.
 These values will also be given desired names (with their first letters capitalized).
 It will end up looking like this: